EkeneDeProgram/django-aws-deployment/README.md

 # Microservice Project

 This project is a Django-based microservice application that uses Docker for containerization.
 It includes functionality for token-based authentication, background task processing using Celery, and integrates with PostgreSQL for database storage and Redis for caching and message brokering.
-The project also includes Swagger API documentation.
+The project also includes Swagger API documentation using **drf-yasg**.

 ## Table of Contents